Supreme Court Hears Another Obamacare Case, With A Twist

 The U.S. Supreme Court examined Obamacare for the fifth time on Tuesday, only this time the justices cast their skeptical gaze on Republican efforts to hobble the law.

-Enacted by a Democratic-controlled Congress in 2010, the Affordable Care Act promised to partially reimburse insurers if they lost money by covering people with preexisting conditions.
+Enacted by a Democrat-controlled Congress in 2010, the Affordable Care Act promised to partially reimburse insurers if they lost money by covering people with preexisting conditions.
 The law said that the government "shall" make these payments.
 But in 2015, Republicans, by then in control of both houses of Congress, attached riders to appropriations bills barring the use of the money for the promised payments.

 The consequences were profound.
-By 2017 three-quarters of the original insurance providers were out of business, and several others stopped participating, leaving just six insurance providers and skyrocketing costs.
+By 2017, three-quarters of the original insurance providers were out of business and several others stopped participating, leaving just six insurance providers and skyrocketing costs.

 The insurers went to court, contending the government had cheated them of $12 billion in promised payments.
 One of those insurers is Maine Community Health Options, a nonprofit.

-On the steps of the Supreme Court Tuesday, Kevin Lewis, the company's CEO, said that since 2015, the government has failed to live up to its promise to cover $59 million of the company's losses, and the failure to pay has hurt badly.
+On the steps of the Supreme Court on Tuesday, Kevin Lewis, the company's CEO, said that since 2015, the government has failed to live up to its promise to cover $59 million of the company's losses, and the failure to pay has hurt badly.

 "We had to pull back from New Hampshire," Lewis said.
 "We had to do certain things that injured the company and injured our members.
 And we have only been able to crawl back from that."